-Code Switching In Canada
+Code Switching In Montreal

 Of course, this is not always the rule.
 Most of the time, people communicate using either English or French — and the language in which the conversation will take place tends to be decided upon quite easily, without the need to explicitly ask for a preference.
 Just walk into any store or go to any information desk and you’ll see: you will always be greeted with a “Bonjour, hi!”
 From that moment on, simply continue the dialogue in the language you prefer.